mzemplenyi/OED-graphical-models/README.md

 # Description
 This repository contains the code to implement the Bayesian optimal experimental design algorithm described in:
 Michele Zemplenyi and Jeffrey W. Miller.
-(2021) "Bayesian optimal experimental design for inferring causal structures graphical models."
+(2021) "Bayesian optimal experimental design for inferring causal structures graphical models." [arXiv preprint](https://arxiv.org/abs/2103.15229).

 This codebase builds upon the BDAGL (Bayesian Directed Acyclic Graph Learning) Matlab/C/Java package developed by Daniel Eaton and Kevin Murphy, which supports Bayesian inference about DAG structures using dynamic programming and MCMC.
 Eaton and Murphy distributed their code under the GNU Lesser General Public License.
 Our code is also distributed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 See the [BDAGL website](https://www.cs.ubc.ca/~murphyk/Software/BDAGL/) for more information about the BDAGL package.
 We are grateful to Professor Eaton and Professor Murphy for making their software publicly available.